Last Updated on August 21, 2023 by Grow with Bovees

 Hoffman Composting started its journey in sustainable agriculture roughly 25 years ago, and today offers a wide range of products geared towards small scale farmers and gardeners, and large, state of the art agricultural producers.

 Hoffman cow manure and compost is made up of digestive grass and grain, and is also super rich in important nutrients such as nitrogen, phosphorous and potassium.
-Adding to this, Hoffman cow manure compost contains high levels of ammonia, and is composted by the company prior to being used as a cow manure fertilizer.
+Adding to this, Hoffman manure compost contains high levels of ammonia, and is composted by the company prior to being used as a manure fertilizer, making it one of the best bagged compost mixtures on the market.

 Hoffman cow manure and compost can be mixed into the soil or used as a top dressing, and adds a considerably high amount of organic material to your soil to produce healthy vigorous plants, and lawn.